stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 Library searching is done by querying databases with a set of keywords.
 Perhaps the most critical first step in research is to create a list of `keywords` that you associate with your question, problem, or topic.
 These keywords will be used during your [initial searches](/courses/workshops/search-with-precision/) in the library's catalog and databases.

+Inventing good keywords often requires some metacritical thinking (thinking about your thinking).
+And you may need to ask someone who already knows a lot about your subject to help you with selecting your keywords.
+Searching with improper keywords will leave you with the impression that there is nothing in the library on your topic, which is almost certainly not the case.

 {{< hint note >}}
 [<i class="fas fa-circle"></i>]() To put things bluntly, if your keywords suck you will not find good sources.
 {{< /hint >}}

-Inventing good keywords often requires some metacritical thinking (thinking about your thinking).
-And you may need to ask someone who already knows a lot about your subject to help you with selecting your keywords.
-Searching with improper keywords will leave you with the impression that there is nothing in the library on your topic, which is almost certainly not the case.

 Significantly, you may not be able to determine the best keywords for searching until you've stumbled into some good sources and use them to help you refine your search keywords.
 For example, a student may search the catalog to find out how nations spy on their citizens by analyzing their social media accounts.
-Using the word "spy" turns out to not be the best keyword; the keyword "surveillance" was much more productive.
+Using the word "spy" turns out not to be the best keyword; the keyword "surveillance" was far more productive.
 And as her knowledge grew, the student began using the names of specific countries and the names of their security agencies as keywords.
-So, as your knowledge deepens and you gain more insight into your chosen topic, you will constantly refine your keywords to cast more light into the darker regions of the library's holdings. **Research is an iterative, recursive process---not a linear one**.
+So, as your knowledge deepens and you gain more insight into your chosen topic, you will constantly refine your keywords to cast more light into the darker regions of the library's holdings. **Research is an iterative, accretive process---not a linear one**.

 ---